crescentmodel/musicgeneration/README.md

-# musicgeneration
+# sturdy-spoon
-This is my personal project in IBMYP5.
-This repository is all about creating music automatically using Deep Learning and WaveNet Architecture.
+This is my personal project which I had to do in 10th grade.
+This project is about generating music using Deep Learning and Wave-Net Architecture.